ramonaharrison/ramonaharrison.github.io/_posts/2015-05-01-game-of-life.md

  The game must be populated with a 'seed': an initial state of live and dead cells from which subsequent generations can evolve.
 This is where things get interesting.

- Once I figured out code for the game's logic and got the Processing applet running, I started to explore the [incredible seed patterns](http://www.conwaylife.com/wiki/Category:Patterns) that have been discovered.
-Life seed patterns are available on the internet as .lif files, which are essentially (x, y) coordinate sets indicating live cells.
+ Once I figured out code for the game's logic and got the Processing applet running, I started to explore some of the [incredible seed patterns](http://www.conwaylife.com/wiki/Category:Patterns) that have been discovered.
+Patterns are available on the internet as .lif files, which are essentially (x, y) coordinate sets indicating live cells.
 I wrote a method to parse these files so that I could easily download and try out new patterns.